phillipadsmith/everycandidate.org/_posts/2014-09-26-lobbyist-registry.md

 > A **consultant lobbyist** is someone who — for payment — lobbies on behalf of a client (another individual, company, partnership or organization).

 > An **in-house lobbyist** is an employee, partner or sole proprietor who lobbies on behalf of their own employer, business or organization.

-Let us know your thoughts on previously- or currently-registered lobbyists running for city council.